demisto/content-docs/docs/integrations/yml-from-python-code-gen.md

     print("funk")
 ```

-If your argument has predefined options, you can either add it as an enum class as the argument type like so
+If your argument has predefined options, you can either add it as an enum class as the argument type, like so
 ```python
 class BeatOptions(enum.Enum):
     UpTown = "up_town"